 Financial liabilities at fair value through the profit or loss can be either designated as such upon initial recognition or mandatorily measured at fair value in accordance with NZ IFRS 9.
 The portfolio of financial liabilities is managed and performance is evaluated on a fair value basis.
 The contractual cash flows of the Fund's debt securities are solely principal and interest, however, these securities are neither held for the purpose of collecting contractual cash flows nor held both for collecting contractual cash flows and for sale.
 The collection of contractual cash flows is only incidental in achieving the Fund's business model.
-Consequently, all financial liabilities are measured at fair value through profit or loss and classified as mandatorily measured at fair value through profit or loss.
+Consequently, all financial liabilities are measured at fair value through profit or loss.
 Derivative contracts that have a negative fair value are presented as liabilities at fair value through profit or loss.